Diving the Loaded 1911 – A Lesson in Stupidity

 Today the crew consisted of three grown men, three very much not Reconnaissance Marine women, two 80 pound dogs plus a cooler full of smart sauce, fishing tackle, my beloved backpack, and various other nonsense.
 For an eight-foot johnboat, this was well above max capacity, which I am sure had nothing to do with what happened next.

 Getting out of the inlet was no problem.
 Who dares, wins, something something tough guy, we made it to the island.
 We did our fishing, imbued none of the silly sauce, and didn’t get underway until well after dark.
 And then the problems began.

-Getting a head count in the dark, in such a situation, takes some doing.
-After a few minutes the screaming stopped, and we were able to account for all the humans.
-I also had a flailing boxer in a rear naked choke, lest he drown the both of us.
+Getting a headcount in the dark, in such a situation, takes some doing.
+After a few minutes, the screaming stopped, and we were able to account for all the humans.
+I also had a flailing boxer in a rear-naked choke, lest he drown the both of us.
 Between the dog and my un-waterproofed backpack, I was having something of a time.
 But I wasn’t about to drop the pack, because it contained my pride and joy.
-My Loaded 1911, purchased on my 21st birthday, from the Lejeune PX.
+This Marine’s Loaded 1911, purchased on my 21st birthday, from the Lejeune PX.
 Why did I have a gun with me on a fishing trip?
-Because I don’t leave home without one—and maybe, pirates.
+Because I don’t leave home without one — and maybe, pirates.
 Regardless of reason, I wasn’t about to send it to a watery grave without a fight.

 “When I say now, I want you all to dive as deep as you can, and stay under for as long as you can!”